 1) SWOT Analysis

-It is always essential to assess your Disaster Recovery (DR) strategy, whether you already employ a traditional plan or sign up for Disaster Recovery as a Service (DRaaS).
-To begin with, you must assess the challenges ahead and what could go wrong in the future.
+It is always essential to assess your Disaster Recovery (DR) strategy, whether you already employ a traditional plan or opt for Disaster Recovery as a Service (DRaaS).
+With the growing adoption of Disaster Recovery in Cloud, businesses can now achieve more flexibility and scalability while preparing for potential disruptions.

-The process also entails clearly defining the Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) in an SLA.
+To begin with, you must assess the challenges ahead and identify what could go wrong in the future.
+The process also entails clearly defining the Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) within a well-structured SLA.

 This is the targeted duration and service level within which a business process must be restored after a disaster to avoid unpleasant consequences from a break in business continuity.